Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * You can now search and filter in the Activity log
 * In case you have hundreds of thousands of changes you'll notice that pagination performance improve a lot
+* A quick-filter allows you to see just your very own changes with a single click

 ### Deployment
 * More performance tweaking took place.
 1.2.0 was already very fast, 1.3.0 should